robingabor/laravel_job_board/README.md

 ### Included currently are features like:

-Payment processing through Stripe
+-Payment processing through Stripe
-User account authentication
+-User account authentication
-A simple, mobile-friendly layout with TailwindCSS
+-A simple, mobile-friendly layout with TailwindCSS

 ## Learning Laravel